sl1pkn07/onslaught-vn/trunk/README.txt

 REQUIREMENTS (compilation)

+SDL,
-SDL, SDL_image (should have been compiled at least with jpeg and png support), SDL_mixer (ogg support heavily recommended), FreeType 2, bz2lib.
+SDL_image (should have been compiled at least with jpeg and png support), SDL_mixer (ogg support heavily recommended),
+FreeType 2,
+bz2lib.

 PORTING

-At the moment, ONSlaught is only available for Windows 32-bit, Linux x86, and Linux x86_64, but since ONSlaught uses more or less the same libraries as ONScripter, it's possible to port it to the same platforms ONScripter can be ported to.
+At the moment, ONSlaught binaries are only available for Windows 32-bit, Linux x86, and Linux x86_64, but since ONSlaught uses more or less the same libraries as ONScripter, it's possible to port it to the same platforms ONScripter can be ported to.
 In particular, MacOS X and above, PSP, and iPod are known to be possible options.
 The engine was primarily written in Visual C++ 9.0 (2008), but it can also be